-Continuing competence will be demonstrated through recorded professional development.
-Professional Development Reporting allows members to record professional development under the categories of:
+Continuing competence will be demonstrated through recorded professional development (PD).
+Professional Development Reporting allows registrants to record activities under the categories of:

-The Professional Development Reporting Guidelines provides members with more detailed information in how to report Professional Development (PD) and the recommended minimum of Professional Development Hours (PDH) to be reported plus equivalents.
-Download the Professional Development Case Studies for examples.
+The Professional Development Guidelines (with case study examples) provide registrants with detailed information on reporting Professional Development (PD) and the minimum of Professional Development Hours (PDH) to be reported plus equivalents.

 Practicing registrants, PAg, AAg, TAg, ATAg, are required to complete and accurately report an average of 42 PD hours (PDH) annually, with a minimum of 125 PDH over three years and a minimum of 30 PDH each year.
 "On leave" registrants are required to complete and accurately report PD hours but at a minimum of 50% of the PDH requirement, and the reduction is only during the time on leave.
 Registrants must also declare their areas of practice annually.

 Reporting professional development is mandatory.
 Council has confirmed that annual fees CANNOT be processed without a complete PD Report.

 When Reporting PD, registrants should be sure to document:

 - topic or title or article/area of practice/relevancy to the profession

 - type of activity (ie. webinar, tour, seminar)

 Check the Events Calendar regularly for professional development events within BCIA and at other organizations.